-Through engaging in analysis, education, advocacy, and through supporting members, congregations, and Jubilee Centers and other social ministry organizations in their call to public witness, MENJ seeks to help fulfill God's vision of justice among God's people and Jesus' call to care for our neighbors.
+Through engaging in analysis, education, advocacy, and through supporting members, congregations, and Jubilee Centers and other social ministry organizations in their call to public witness, MPPN seeks to help fulfill God's vision of justice among God's people and Jesus' call to care for our neighbors.

 Learn how it got started on the New Northeast blog.

 When the House is in session, the Weekly Legislative Report is a valuable tool to monitor new bills as they are released from the Revisor's office and referred to a committee of jurisdiction for public hearing in the session.

 Contact Staff Liaison, John Hennessy, with any questions.